lukecav/awesome-wp-speed-up/README.md

 * [Wowholic CORE](https://wordpress.org/plugins/wowholic-core/) -  Utility functions and options for common tasks in WordPress.
 * [Unbloater](https://wordpress.org/plugins/unbloater/) -  Remove unnecessary code, nags and bloat from WordPress core and certain plugins.
 * [Easy Speed Optimizer](https://wordpress.org/plugins/easy-speed-optimizer/) -  This plugin removes redundant scripts from the pages and optimizes them.
+* [WPControl](https://wordpress.org/plugins/wpcontrol/) -  The all in one plugin to optimize your WordPress website.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.